The Visual Components of a Psychedelic Experience

 Once this occurs, the sensory overload temporarily disconnects one from their external environment and results in simultaneous ego death before re-stacking them back into reality, until something triggers the process again (usually immediately).
 The effect snaps trippers in and out of the reality repeatedly and the process is triggered continuously.
 It’s worth noting however that at this level it can to a certain extent be held at bay through continuous physical movement.
 This is because movement stops the process from branching out into everything by not giving the effect the time it needs to lock onto a concept.

 As dosage is increased, the process becomes easier and easier to trigger whilst extending in its length and duration.
 This eventually results in a stable state of complete disconnection from the external environment alongside of sustained ego death and a lasting sense of experiencing the entirety of one’s neurological structure.

 7B - Exposure to inner mechanics of human consciousness -

-This state is capable of bestowing specific pieces of information onto trippers regarding the nature of reality and human consciousness through the simple experience of them.
-These specific pieces of information are always immediately felt and understood to be a profound unveiling of an undeniable truth at the time, but usually found to be ineffable afterwards; due to the limitations of human English, or nonsensical due to the disorientation of the accompanying cognitive effects.
+Level 8B geometry is capable of bestowing specific pieces of information onto trippers regarding the nature of reality and human consciousness through the simple experience of them.
+These specific pieces of information are always immediately felt and understood to be a profound unveiling of an undeniable truth at the time, but afterwards are often found to be ineffable due to the limitations of human English or simply nonsensical due to the disorientation of the accompanying cognitive effects.